EngineersNeedArt/Mooncraft2000/README.md

 The game is being hosted here: https://mooncraft2000.com

 I experimented with a few tricks to try to keep this classic pseudo-voxel algorithm fast (but it still falls down on older or slower hardware).
+Chrome on my Mac is getting a much worse frame-rate, Safari is better &mdash; I have no idea why.
 I'm also learning Javascript.

 <p align="center">
 <img src="https://github.com/EngineersNeedArt/Mooncraft2000/blob/07a643031af5796f521418073956f04901b00056/documentation/Screenshot.jpg" alt="Mooncraft 2000 screenshot.">